-Net-X-Code is both a series of interconnected applications (Net-X-Code, Net-X-Cmd, Net-X-Copy, Net-X-Streamer, VideoQC and MediaReactor Workstation Plugins).
-The various applications auto-detect and join user-defined enterprise groups on one or more servers within a network.
+Net-X-Code applications (Net-X-Code, Net-X-Cmd, Net-X-Copy, Net-X-Streamer, videoQC and MediaReactor Workstation plugins) auto-detect and join user-defined enterprise groups on one or more servers within a network.
 Once connected, the controller/user can configure the system in real time via the HTTP/RESTful interface.
-The major components are diagrammed and listed below:

 - Net-X-Cmd: This component provides the central connection for all the other components.
 It uses a Bonjour-like protocol to auto-sense components within its group in the network, and provides the HTTP/RESTful/HTML API

 - Net-X-Server: Can take recording or pre-recorded network IP video streams from disk anywhere in the network, and re-stream them via RTP or UDP back out to the network.
 Net-X-Server also has a complete scheduling system for starting records, playbacks, IP captures/streams and conversion.

 - Net-X-Copy: Is both a real time video translator, real time clipping engine and partial file restore system.
 Any recording stream can be used as a source while it is still recording, or near line/tape backup files can be restored, only accessing the part of the file required for the restore.
 Sources include drive, tape, local network, private cloud, Google cloud and Amazon AWS S3.